Shayan-Ghani/Training/README.md

+# Mini Bash

-Hey there! this is a mini project out of third session bash concepts Some of features used in this project :
+Hey there! this is a mini bash project.

+Some of features used in this project :

-	1. Select
+* Select
-	2. Function
+* Function
-	3. Case
+* Case